-Comfortable Wisdom Teeth Extractions in Lady Lake
+Comfortable Wisdom Teeth Extractions in Lake County, FL

 By their late teens, most adults have a complete set of permanent teeth – 14 on top and 14 on bottom.
 The front teeth are useful in biting and tearing at foods, and there are three main types – incisors, canines, and bicuspids.
 The back teeth are used for grinding and chewing foods, and they are known as molars.
 The average jaw is large enough to accommodate these 28 teeth comfortably, and allow the top and bottom arches of teeth to fit together properly.
 However, between the ages of 17 and 24, most patients develop a third set of molars commonly referred to as wisdom teeth.
 Unfortunately, patients typically do not have space to accommodate these teeth within their smiles.
 When this is the case, patients may need to consider extraction.
 Contact our Lady Lake, FL oral surgery practice to find out more about wisdom tooth extraction.

 Not all patients need to have their wisdom teeth extracted, but it is extremely rare for these teeth to erupt without concern.
 Some of the main reasons we recommend wisdom teeth be extracted include: